spaduret/jira-vs-toggl-js/README.md

 Chrome extension to sync time between Toggl and Jira.

+First of all you need to download source code.
+Click `Code` button and use your preffered way to checkout source files.

 To install this extension go to chrome://extensions/ and enable `Developer mode`.
 Click the `Load unpacked` button and select folder with extension files.